Education Visa Sponsorship Jobs in Massachusetts

 Which visa types are most common for education roles in Massachusetts?

 H-1B visas dominate for faculty and administrative positions, while O-1 visas are common for distinguished professors and researchers.
-J-1 exchange visitor visas are frequently used for postdoctoral researchers and visiting scholars.
+J-1 visa exchange visitor visas are frequently used for postdoctoral researchers and visiting scholars.
 EB-2 green cards through National Interest Waiver are popular for tenure-track faculty, especially in STEM fields at research-intensive universities like MIT and Harvard.

 Which cities in Massachusetts have the most education sponsorship jobs?